pacejohn/Random_Forest_Grid_Search/README.md

-The original file from UCI named adult.data has 32,561 records -I renamed adult.data to adult_data_large...
+The original file from UCI named adult.data has 32,561 records
+* I renamed adult.data to adult_data_large...
--I changed all categorical fields with text to categorical with integers -I manually split this file into 2 files.
-One for train/test and one for validation: adult_data_large_train_test has 29,000 records adult_data_large_val has 3,561 records
+* I changed all categorical fields with text to categorical with integers
+* I manually split this file into 2 files.
+One for train/test and one for validation:
+  * adult_data_large_train_test has 29,000 records
+  *adult_data_large_val has 3,561 records

+General Notes
-I used the small files in the interest of run time.
+* I used the small files in the interest of run time.
 The same process can be run using the large files.

-The data needs a lot of feature engineering to make good predictions but I did not do that.
-The purpose of this notebook is to demonstrate how to do grid search for random forests.
-If you decide to do feature engineering and get better results, please share!